Toric moment mappings and Riemannian structures

-Let $J_i$ be the OCS's that correspond to the 2-forms $\omega_i$ in the proof of Proposition~\ref{prop16}.
-These are fixed by $T=T^3$ and therefore determine vertices in the tetrahedron $\mu_T(\sP^+)$.
-Adopting notation from \cite{AGSAHG}, we denote by $\mathcal{E}_{12}$ the edge joining these two vertices as in Figure~\ref{edgeprism}.
-The inverse image of this edge is the projective line using the notation of \rf{goodbase3}.
+We can now test the mapping induced between polytopes on subsets of the lower orbits in the symplectic fibrations \rf{trianglefibr3}.
+Let $J_i$ be the OCS's that correspond to the 2-forms $\omega_i$ in \rf{omegai} i.e. the vertices in the tetrahedron $\mu_T(\sP^+)$.
+Adopting notation from \cite{AGSAHG}, we call $\mathcal{E}_{12}$ the edge joining the vertices $\omega_1$ and $\omega_2$ as in Figure~\ref{invsqr}.